DaphneGwyneth/Projects/Oedo Restaurant Website Design/README.md

 - [ ] Add a contact form or click-to-call button
 - [ ] Add SEO meta tags (description, Open Graph, favicon)
 - [ ] Add accessibility improvements (alt text audit, keyboard navigation for carousel/slider)

-## License

-This project is provided as-is for use by Oedo Japanese Restaurant.
-Add a license of your choice (e.g. MIT) if you intend to open-source the code itself.

 ## Acknowledgements